tgbot-collection/SearchGram/Docker.md

-> This document will help you to go through the entire process of running this utility.
+> This document provides a step-by-step guide to help you run this utility.

-# 1. Prepare environment and clone this repository
+# 1. Prepare the Environment and Download the Appropriate Docker Compose File

-Install docker and docker-compose on your server, clone this repository to any directory you want.
+To get started, install Docker and Docker Compose on your server.

+You can choose to use either the legacy version, which is powered by MongoDB, by using the docker-compose.legacy.yml file or the latest version, which is powered by MeiliSearch, by using the docker-compose.yml file.

-# 2. (Optional) Prepare Encryption data volume
+# 2. (Optional) Prepare the Encrypted Data Volume

-It's highly recommend to use encrypted data volume.
-You can use LUKS.
+For added security, it's highly recommended to use an encrypted data volume.

+You can use LUKS for this purpose.

-Here there is an example of using loop+LVM+LUKS, you can also use simple make commands:
+Here's an example of how to use loop+LVM+LUKS to set it up, but you can also use simple make commands:

 ```shell
 make encrypt
 make format
 ```

-## 2.1 Create loop device
+## 2.1 Create the loop device

+Start by creating a loop file and loop device:

 ```shell
 # create loop file and loop device